alecvdp/alec-is-sober/README.md

 ## Deploy

-GitHub Pages is set up to auto-deploy on push to `master` using GitHub Actions:
+GitHub Pages is set up to auto-deploy on push to `main` using GitHub Actions:

 - Workflow: `.github/workflows/deploy.yml`
 - Artifact path: repo root (`.`)